From abundance, all benefits flow

 Where They Live and Move

 Lobsters prefer reef habitats close to shore.
-Most red rock lobsters stay within a few kilometres of where they were born, although in southern areas some travel long distances.
+Most spiny rock lobsters stay within a few kilometres of where they were born, although in southern areas some travel long distances.
 Immature females are more likely to migrate.

 Packhorse lobsters move from North Cape to Cape Reinga to breed.
 Juveniles may migrate northward again as they mature.